latsonj/etch-a-sketch/README.md

   - Click and drag drawing functionality

-  - Slider for resizing grid replacing prompt
+  ~- Slider for resizing grid replacing prompt~ ✓

-  - General styling (I initially wanted to add an easel shape around the grid)
+  ~- General styling (I initially wanted to add an easel shape around the grid)~ ✓

 ## Attributions